kalidea/kaligraphi/projects/kalidea/kaligraphi/src/lib/molecules/kal-select/README.md

 * Should select an option in option list
 * Should select multiple option in option list
 * Should select options via the UP/DOWN arrow keys
+* Should select multiple options via the UP/DOWN arrow keys on multiple select
+* Should select the first option when there is only one option